Home Home Buyers First Time Home Buyers The Costly Campbell Condos Mistake Most Buyers Overlook

 Rent renews every year, often higher.
 A fixed-rate mortgage does not.
 If you could lock in a monthly payment today and watch it stay the same for 30 years while rents around you keep climbing, how would that change your financial picture?

 That is not a hypothetical.
-That is how fixed-rate mortgage structures work.
-And in a market like Campbell, where rental demand stays high and rent prices reflect that pressure, the stability of a fixed payment can be one of the most overlooked advantages of ownership.
+That is how fixed-rate loan terms work.
+In a market like Campbell, where rental demand stays high and rent prices reflect that pressure, the stability of a fixed payment is one of the most overlooked advantages of ownership.
+Can you see how that works in your favor over time?

-Joel Berner, Senior Economist at Realtor.com, put it plainly: households working on their budget will find renting easier in the short run, but they need to consider the equity and generational wealth that ownership builds over time.
-In the long run, buying may be the better investment even when short-run costs look higher.
+Joel Berner, Senior Economist at Realtor.com, has noted that households focused only on short-run costs will find renting easier, but the equity and generational wealth that ownership builds over time changes the long-term picture entirely.
+Buying may be the better path even when upfront closing costs look daunting.

 2012-2022: THE EQUITY ACCUMULATION ERA

 The decade following the housing recovery was one of the most powerful wealth-building periods for homeowners in Silicon Valley history.
 Buyers who entered the Campbell market during this window, even at prices that felt stretched at the time, saw their home equity grow at a pace that outpaced virtually every other asset class available to middle-income households.
 Renters in the same zip codes watched their monthly costs climb while their net worth stayed flat.
+Average home appreciation in the Campbell area during this period exceeded 6% annually, compounding equity gains that renting simply cannot replicate.
 The contrast in outcomes between owners and renters during this era was not subtle.

 What Happens If Nothing Changes for the Next Five Years?

 This is the question that matters most.
 If you stay in your current rental situation for five more years, where does that leave you?
 Is rent likely to be lower?
-Is it likely to be easier to save for a down payment while your rent keeps climbing?
+Will it be easier to save for a down payment while your housing costs keep climbing?

 Is This Starting to Sound Like Something Worth Exploring?

-If you have been sitting with the rent-or-buy question for a while, the next step is not a commitment to anything.
-It is a conversation to find out whether the numbers actually work for your situation right now.
+If you have been weighing this question for a while, the next step is not a commitment to anything.
+It is a conversation to find out whether the numbers actually work for your specific situation.
 Not a pitch.
 Not a sales call.
 Just an honest look at where you are and what your options actually are.

-Timothy Alston, Broker, DRE# 01328224, works with buyers in the Campbell area to do exactly that.
+Timothy Alston, Broker, DRE# 01328224, works with buyers across the area to do exactly that.
 The goal is clarity, not pressure.
 If ownership makes sense for your situation, you will know it.
-If it does not yet, you will know that too, and you will have a better picture of what needs to change.
+If it does not yet, you will know that too, and you will have a clearer picture of what needs to change first.

 If that sounds like a conversation worth having, reach out at (408) 207-4593.